-Physicians wishing to change their Medicare participation or non-participation status for 2014 were required to do so by January 31, 2014.
-Participation decisions were effective January 1, 2014, even if made between then and January 31, 2014, and are binding for the entire year.
+Physicians wishing to change their Medicare participation or non-participation status for 2016 are required to do so by December 31, 2015.
+Participation decisions are effective January 1, 2016, and are binding for the entire year.

 There are basically three Medicare contractual options for physicians.
 Physicians may sign a participating (PAR) agreement and accept Medicare's allowed charge as payment in full for all of their Medicare patients.
 They may elect to be a non-PAR physician, which permits them to make assignment decisions on a case-by-case basis and to bill patients for more than the Medicare allowance for unassigned claims.
 Or they may become a private contracting physician, agreeing to bill patients directly and forego any payments from Medicare to their patients or themselves.

 Physicians who wish to change their status from PAR to non-PAR or vice versa may do so annually.
 Once made, the decision is generally binding until the next annual contracting cycle except where the physician's practice situation has changed significantly, such as relocation to a different geographic area or a different group practice.
 To become a private contractor, physicians must give 30 days notice before the first day of the quarter the contract takes effect.

 Those considering a change in status should first determine that they are not bound by any contractual arrangements with hospitals, health plans or other entities that require them to be PAR physicians.
 In addition, some states have enacted laws that prohibit physicians from balance billing their patients.